MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/job_search_etiquette.md

 **At the Technical Interview**

-Here too ask for your interviewer's contact information if they don't give it first.
+Here, too, ask for your interviewer's contact information if they don't give it first.

 *"It was great to meet you.
 Do you have a card in case I have any more questions?"*